Books by Mark

 “The Victim Cult is genius.
 I consider it the perfect companion to Icarus Fallen---another work teeming with insight on the twisted psychology of post-modernism.
 Mark is a visionary and an extremely talented writer.
 Do not pass this one up.
 Buy today.” - Ben Barfett

 In Canada, ask for The Victim Cult in your local bookstore.
 Also available from Chapters.Indigo and Amazon.ca.
-You can also order your autographed copy here.
 U.S. and international buyers can buy the new U.S. edition at local bookstores, Amazon.com, Books-A-Million, and Barnes & Noble.

 Ralph vs. Rachel